BootstrapCMS/CMS/README.md

   * These queues must be separate to avoid unexpected functionality

 Note that `beanstalkd` requires a local server, while `sqs` and `iron` are cloud based.
-Also note that `sqs` support is not 100% complete and is mainly untested.
+Also note that `sqs` and `redis` support is not 100% complete and is mainly untested.

+For most uses, sync queuing will actually by sufficient because the queuing package will execute the jobs after the response has been sent (on application shutdown), so the end user will see no slowdown, we just won't be able to re-entry failed jobs.

 1. Choose your poison - I'd recommend [IronMQ](http://www.iron.io/mq).
 2. Enter your queuing server details into `app/config/queue.php`.